albertoslavicadev/albertoslavicadev/README.md

 <br><br>

--     🌱 I’m currently learning Php.
+-     🌱 I’m currently working with PHP and Laravel!
 -     ❤️ Open source lover and linux enthusiast.
 -     💬 Ask me about everything!
--     😄 Pronouns: He/him